SergIvo/dvmn-comic-to-vk/README.md

 ```
 pip install -r requirements.txt
 ```
-To make application, you have to set two environment variables:
+Before running the application, you have to set two environment variables:
 ```
 export VK_APP_ID="ID of your VK application"
 export VK_IMPLICIT_FLOW_TOKEN="your VK API authentication token"